bmth-arg-wiki/bmth-arg-wiki.github.io/pages/for-sof/carmine_interview.md

 >
 > 'It's in almost every ancient text, across multiple cultures.
 In Sanskrit, it speaks of a great purification.
 >
-> [JOURNALIST:] In Zoroastrianism, they talk about the Frashokereti."
+> [JOURNALIST:] In Zoroastrianism, they talk about the Frashokereti.'
 >
 > [CARMINE:]
 >
 > [Voice lowers.
 Monastic cadence.]
 >
-> "In our greed, we created our own hell.
+> 'In our greed, we created our own hell.
 Our personal Gehenna.
 But there's another world.
 A world that remains pure.
-> We lost touch with it long ago."
+> We lost touch with it long ago.'
 >
-> [JOURNALIST:] "Seven nights of suffering to pave the way, and the Post Human - the one who will rise from the ashes,
+> [JOURNALIST:] 'Seven nights of suffering to pave the way, and the Post Human - the one who will rise from the ashes,
 > the prophesied lilac-skinned Demi-God, born to overcome the four trials of the earthly elements.
 Earth, water, fire,
-> and air."
+> and air.'
 >
-> [CARMINE:] "It's all symbolic, I'll give you that."
+> [CARMINE:] 'It's all symbolic, I'll give you that.'
 >
 > [eyes unfocused - slow drift into interior world.]
 >
-> "The elements.
+> 'The elements.
 The purification.
-They're about rebirth, destruction, and creation."
+They're about rebirth, destruction, and creation.'
 >
 > [JOURNALIST:]
 >
 > [shifts.
 Intrigue level rising.
 Pulse spike: +9.4 bpm.]
 >
-> "Those paintings in Dravada... they show these trials.
+> 'Those paintings in Dravada... they show these trials.
 The earth split in two.
 Skies set ablaze.
 Floods swallowing cities.
 > But there's something else.
-Something about a great plague that will cleanse the world."
+Something about a great plague that will cleanse the world.'
 >
 > [CARMINE:]
 >
 > [Expression hardens.
 Jaw locks.
 Voice: flat, final.]
 >
-> "It's not just a story."
+> 'It's not just a story.'
 >
 > [JOURNALIST:]
 >
 > [Pushes forward.]
 >
-> "These true gods, the ones the paintings depict - what do you know about them?
+> 'These true gods, the ones the paintings depict - what do you know about them?
 You have to know something more.
-> You're telling me all this for a reason."
+> You're telling me all this for a reason.'
 >
 > [CARMINE:]
 >
-> "You could say I've seen things."
+> 'You could say I've seen things.'
 >
 > [Eye twitch.
 Thumb rubs palm subconsciously - suppressed memory pattern.]
 >
 > [CARMINE:]
 >
-> "Ancient texts.
+> 'Ancient texts.
 Patterns across history.
 The Post Human prophecy is just part of it.
-But the truth?"
+But the truth?'
 >
 > [Leans in.
 Voice drops to 43hz - untraceable beneath base ambient hum.]
 >
-> "The truth is... there is no planet B, but there might be a reality B. We're not just talking about rebirth in a spiritual sense.
+> 'The truth is... there is no planet B, but there might be a reality B. We're not just talking about rebirth in a spiritual sense.
-> It's literal."
+> It's literal.'
 >
 > [JOURNALIST:]
 >
 > [Heartbeat spike.
 Brow tightens.
 Vocal cord tension increases.]
 >
-> "Y-93."
+> 'Y-93.'
 >
 > Whispers.
 Shivers.
 >
-> "The pure world."
+> 'The pure world.'
 >
 > [CARMINE:]
 >
 > [Nods.]
 >
-> "Elysium.
+> 'Elysium.
 Hyperspace.
 Whatever you want to call it.
 Strassman and his team...
 > they're not just exploring the mind - they're exploring another reality.
 It's all connected.
 The prophecies.
 The trials.
 > The dimensions we can't perceive in our waking world.
 The Post Human isn't just a metaphor for evolution.
-It's real."
+It's real.'
 >
 > [JOURNALIST:]
 >
 > [Clutches tablet.
 Skull-ache spike registered.
 Oxygen flow in brain: reduced.]
 >
-> "You seriously believe that?"
+> 'You seriously believe that?'
 >
 > [CARMINE:]
 >
 > [Smiles.
 No teeth.
 Quiet.]
 >
-> "Belief is irrelevant.
+> 'Belief is irrelevant.
 We're on the brink of something humanity's been preparing for, for millennia.
-> DMT is helping us uncover things we never knew... that's for sure.”
+> DMT is helping us uncover things we never knew... that's for sure.'
 >
 > [JOURNALIST:]
 >
 > [Swallows.
 Throat strain detected.]
 >
-> "Seriously, how can you let me walk out of here after dropping all this on me?
+> 'Seriously, how can you let me walk out of here after dropping all this on me?
 You know how this plays out.
 > You start talking about things like alternate realities, DMT doorways, and some Post Human saviour...
 > Your stock's going to plummet even lower.
 Investors will panic.
 Shareholders will jump ship.
 I'm not naive.
 > This kind of talk has real consequences.
-You can't expect to throw this out there without it coming back to bite you."
+You can't expect to throw this out there without it coming back to bite you.'
 >
 > [CARMINE:]
 >
 > [Expression softens.
 Father-simulacrum engaged.]
 >
-> "Like I said...
-I'm a changed man."
+> 'Like I said...
+I'm a changed man.'
 >
 > [Smile.
 Mischief in eye flare.
 Caught off guard signal.]
 >